lwukusick/forth-presentation/ForthPresentationNotes.md

 |-------------------|
 |         0         |

 Where < is the dictionary pointer (points at the first free address on the memory stack).
 Memory locations can be accessed with `@` ( adr -- val ) and stored with `!` (val adr -- ).
 Value size is not handled for you; instead the word `cell` ( -- size ) gives the size of a block in memory in order to properly access adjacent cells on the dictionary.
-For example, on my machine all values in Forth take 8 bytes, so `cell` just pushes 8. `here` ( -- adr ) puts the address of the top of the user dictionary onto the stack. `allot` moves this pointer to allocate more space. `,` is a common word that might be defined as:
+For example, on my machine all values in Forth take 8 bytes, so `cell` just pushes 8. `here` ( -- adr ) puts the address of the top of the user dictionary onto the stack. `allot` ( amt -- ) moves this pointer to allocate more space. `,` is a common word that might be defined as:

 `: ,  here ! cell allot ;`